The Fair Use Minefield

 The answer is that it will be a judge.
 Or possibly a jury.
 One or the other.

 We can all have an opinion on whether a use is fair use.
 Authors, editors, lawyers, artists, all of us can opine that a given use is a fair use.
-We can even argue vehemently!
-But our thinking counts for little in the eyes of the law.
-Only a judge or a jury can decide the matter so far as the law is concerned.
+But only a judge or jury can decide the matter so far as the law is concerned.
 This leads to my frequently-made statement that:

 One cannot know whether a use is fair use until after the trial.